original-picture/JUCE/README-fork.md

 - [X] check if juce is globally keeping track of peer z order (child windows would break any assumptions about z-order juce is making based on, e.g., the order in which windows get focused)
   - it's keeping track of peers globally, but it doesn't look like it cares about z-order, so it's fine
 - [ ] add dummy implementations of all new virtual functions to the android and ios implementations so that the build doesn't fail on those platforms
+- [ ] add more helper functions to ComponentPeer

 # Anticipated FAQ
 ### But doesn't JUCE already have a system for hierarchically organizing windows? (`nativeWindowToAttachTo` parameter of `Component::addToDesktop`)